About our Datasets

 Open

 Data which are freely available to all for any purpose following a simple registration.
 Products include those created and acquired by the GeoDS and products where the GeoDS have added value.
+We also host a number of online tutorials, these typically use our Open data.
+For convenience, these are shown as "Tutorial" rather than "Open" in the data catalogue.

 Safeguarded